-7. Conditioning
+8. Conditioning

-- 7.1 In general, specimens shall be dried or otherwise conditioned to stable conditions immediately prior to test unless it has been shown that such procedures are unnecessary to achieve reproducible results for the material being tested.
-When applicable, follow the conditioning procedures of the materials specification; otherwise, the normal procedure is to dry to constant weight at a temperature of 102 to 120°C, unless the specimen is adversely affected, in which case drying in a desiccator from 55 to 60°C is recommended (see Practice C 870).
-When desired, report any weight changes due to conditioning.
-Determine specimen density by Test Method C 302. - 7.2 During the experimentation, operate the apparatus in a controlled room or enclosure so that the ambient temperature does not vary during a test by more than \pm 1°C or \pm 1% of the difference between the test pipe and the ambient $(t_o t_a)$, whichever is greater.
+8.1 In general, specimens shall be dried or otherwise conditioned to stable conditions immediately prior to test unless it has been shown that such procedures are unnecessary to achieve reproducible results for the material being tested.
+Conditioning procedures of the materials specification should be followed when applicable; otherwise, the normal procedure is to dry to constant weight at a temperature of 102 to 120°C, unless the specimen is adversely affected, in which case drying in a desiccator from 55 to 60°C is recommended (see Practice C 870).
+Weight changes due to conditioning may be determined when desired.
+Specimen density may be determined by Test Method C 302.

+8.2 During the experimentation, operate the apparatus in a controlled room or enclosure so that the ambient temperature does not vary during a test by more than $\pm$ 1°C or $\pm$ 1% of the difference between the test pipe and the ambient $(t_o - t_a)$ , whichever is greater.
 Run the test in essentially still air (or other desired gas) unless appreciable velocity is needed to attain uniform temperatures or when the effect of air velocity is to be included as part of the test conditions.
 Measure any forced velocity and report its magnitude and direction.

-8. Procedure
+9. Procedure